Travis Boyd

-Travis Boyd (born September 14, 1993) is an American professional ice hockey forward for the Toronto Marlies in the American Hockey League (AHL) while under contract to the Toronto Maple Leafs of the National Hockey League (NHL).
+Travis Boyd (born September 14, 1993) is an American professional ice hockey forward who is currently an unrestricted free agent.
+He most recently played for the Toronto Marlies in the American Hockey League (AHL) while under contract to the Toronto Maple Leafs of the National Hockey League (NHL).
 Boyd was selected in the 6th round, 177th overall, by the Washington Capitals in the 2011 NHL entry draft.

 Playing career

 Boyd played four collegiate seasons of NCAA Division I hockey with the Minnesota Golden Gophers in the Big Ten Conference.
 With the Gophers, Boyd won a Big Ten Championship in the 2014–15 season, and was named to the Big Ten second All-Star team for that same season.
 At the age of 17, he became the youngest player drafted in the 2011 NHL entry draft when he was selected 177th overall by the Washington Capitals.

 On March 31, 2015, the Washington Capitals signed Boyd to a two-year, entry-level contract, beginning in the 2015–16 season.
 Boyd signed a tryout agreement for the Capitals' American Hockey League (AHL) affiliate, the Hershey Bears, for the remainder of the 2014–15 season.
 He played two games for the Bears, registering a goal and an assist.
 Boyd re-signed with the Capitals on July 5, 2017.
 He made his NHL debut on December 4, 2017, due to injuries to the Capitals regular line up.
 He recorded his first career NHL point against the Philadelphia Flyers on March 18, 2018.
 He won the Stanley Cup with the Capitals on June 7, 2018.
 He finished the season with 8 games, registering the one point and played in one playoff game.

 On July 1, the Capitals re-signed Boyd to a two-year contract with an average annual value of $800,000.
 Despite suffering an injury in the preseason, Boyd began the 2018–19 season in the NHL.
 Boyd scored his first NHL goal on December 9 in a 4–0 win over the Columbus Blue Jackets on a pass from team captain Alex Ovechkin.
 He played in 24 games recording 10 points during the regular season.
 However, his poor play during the playoffs saw him scratched after game 2 versus the New York Islanders.
 At the end of the season, the Capitals did not extend a qualifying offer to Boyd and he became an unrestricted free agent.